Mohamed Nasheed: June 2010 crisis

 On 29 June 2010, Nasheed's 12 cabinet ministers resigned en masse, protesting the behaviour of opposition MPs who they said were "hijacking" the powers of the executive and making it impossible for the cabinet ministers to discharge their constitutional duties and deliver the government's election manifesto.
 The ministers called on the President to investigate why certain MPs were blocking the government's work, citing allegations of corruption and bribery in parliament.

 On 7 July, Nasheed reappointed all twelve Ministers of the Cabinet, at a ceremony held at the President's Office in Malé.
 Speaking at a press conference held shortly after presenting the Ministers with their letters of appointment, Nasheed said his government would "work towards fulfilling its pledges to the people."
 Nasheed noted that the government had investigated the reasons why cabinet members felt they had to resign and the police had taken appropriate action.
 The President reiterated that only a small number of MPs are implicated in alleged corruption, saying that "the reputation of the People's Majlis should not be tarnished because of corruption allegations against a few parliamentarians."
-After the re-installation of the cabinet on 7 July, the cabinet was sent to the parliament for endorsement.
+After the reinstallation of the cabinet on 7 July, the cabinet was sent to the parliament for endorsement.

 On 22 November, the parliament voted and declared that only five out of the 12 appointees would be accepted.
 They also called for the rejected ministers to step down immediately.
 This resulted in heated arguments between ruling party MDP and opposing DRP, who holds majority seats in parliament.
 The parliament ruled that the rejected appointees would not be considered as ministers, and refused to allow Finance minister Ali Hashim to present the 2011 state budget for parliament approval.
 Members of MDP responded to this by declaring that neither parliament or supreme court had rights to dismiss ministers and threatened high members of the parliament.

 On 10 December 2010, the Supreme Court of the Maldives ruled that the ministers not endorsed by the parliament cannot remain in their posts, and requested their immediate resignation from office.
 Three days later, Nasheed appointed two new ministers and acting ministers for four more offices.
 He also reappointed the rejected Attorney General, Dr. Sawad.